bakpakin/Fennel/reference.md

 Docstrings and other metadata can also be accessed via functions on the fennel API with `fennel.doc` and `fennel.metadata`.

-*(Since 1.0.1)*
+*(Since 1.1.0)*

-All forms from above now also accept a metadata table in-place of the
+All forms that accept a docstring will also accept a metadata table in the same place:
-docstring:

 ```fennel
 (fn add [...]